Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

-Fitting a LPM to a graph $A$ can be separated into two interdependent tasks: (1) inferring the latent positions $Z \in \mathbb{R}^{n \times d}$ of the nodes, and (2) inferring the parameters of the link function $K$ (e.g. $\tau$, $\gamma^2$ for the Gaussian link).
+Fitting a LPM to a graph $A$ can be separated into two interdependent tasks: (1) inferring the latent positions $Z$, and (2) inferring the parameters of the link function.
 Depending on the modeling objective of the problem at hand, either (1) or (2) could be the primary inferential target.
-For instance, $Z$ is primary inferential target when controlling for causal confounders \citep{shalizi2016estimating}, but $\tau$ is the primary target when estimating the effect of a covariate on edge probabilities.
-Regardless, both inference tasks are typically carried out simultaneously in a Monte Carlo single algorithm; independent priors are placed on both the parameters and the latent positions, and their posterior distribution is approximated with samples draw according to Markov chain Monte Carlo.
+For instance, $Z$ is the primary inferential target when controlling for causal confounders \citep{mcfowland2021estimating}, but $\tau$ (as in \ref{gaussianlink}) is the primary target when estimating the effect of a covariate on edge probabilities.
+Regardless, both inference tasks are typically carried out in a single Monte Carlo algorithm; independent priors are placed on both the parameters and the latent positions, and their posterior distribution is approximated with samples draw according to Markov chain Monte Carlo.

-To simplify exposition, we will present our strategies for the two inference tasks (inferring $Z$ and inferring $K$) separately in Sections~\ref{splitHMC} and \ref{learningK}.
+To simplify exposition, we will present our strategies for the two inference tasks separately.
 Here, we review existing computational strategies from the literature for inferring the latent positions $Z$ conditional on $K$.
-All discussion of inference of the parameters of $K$ for the GLPM is deferred until Section~\ref{learningK}.
+All discussion of inference on the parameters of $K$ for the GLPM is deferred until Section~\ref{learningK}.

-Given the full functional form of the link function $K$ (as well as any covariates $x$ it depends on), Bayesian inference of the latent positions $Z$ depends on two additional inputs: an observed network (encoded by an adjacency matrix $A \in \left\{0,1\right\}^{n \times n}$), and a prior on $Z \in \mathbb{R}^{n \times d}$.
-The standard prior choice for $Z$ in the literature has been an independent isotropic $d$-dimensional Gaussian on each row (i.e. latent position) of $Z$ (usually $d=2$ is used for visualization purposes).
-Here, we generalize this prior to $Z_{\cdot k} \sim N(0, \Omega^{-1})$---defined independently for each $k \in [d]$.
-That is, the nodes' positions are independent across dimensions, but can be dependent within a dimension.
+Bayesian inference of the latent positions $Z$ depends on the link function $K$, the observed covariates $x$, and two additional inputs: an observed network (encoded by an adjacency matrix $A \in \left\{0,1\right\}^{n \times n}$), and a prior on $Z \in \mathbb{R}^{n \times d}$.
+The standard prior choice for $Z$ in the literature has been an independent isotropic $d$-dimensional Gaussian on each row (i.e. latent position) of $Z$.
+Here, we generalize this prior to $Z_{\cdot k} \sim N(0, \Omega^{-1})$---defined independently with a shared $\Omega$ for each $k \in [d]$.
+That is, the nodes' positions are independent and identically distributed across dimensions, but can be dependent across nodes within each dimension.
 Without loss of generality, any Gaussian prior exhibiting dependence of a nodes' position across dimensions can be transformed into an equivalent prior with independence across dimensions via a rotation\footnote{In this sense, the dimensions of $Z$ behave like principal components in principal component analysis}.

 This more general set-up for the prior allows for known structural information---such as feature-informed node clustering or temporal dependence---to be included as non-zero entries in the precision matrix $\Omega \in \mathbb{R}^{n \times n}$.
 Other priors, such as a mixture of Multivariate Gaussians \citep{handcock2007model, krivitsky2009representing}, are beyond the scope of this paper, but would involve a straightforward extension of the methods presented here.